ameseee/kwk-curriculum-site/web-app/lessons/local-storage/index.md

 <div class="try-it">
   <h2>Turn & Talk: Local Storage</h2>
-  <p>With any site opened in the browser, open the dev tools and in the console, type `localStorage` then press enter/return.</p>
+  <p>With any site opened in the browser, open the dev tools and in the console, type <code class="try-it-code">localStorage</code> then press enter/return.</p>
   <p>What is the output?
 What data type does that look like?
 What do you notice about all of the values in red?</p>
+  <p>Do the same thing on a different site and compare the outputs - are they the same or different?</p>
 </div>

 `localStorage` stores an object with key/value pairs.
-They key is like a label and the value holds the actual data we want to be stored.
+They key is like a label and the value holds the actual data we want to be stored. `localStorage` is a database that holds information for a given **domain**, or web address.

 `localStorage` supports the following methods:

 - `localStorage.setItem();` takes two arguments—a key and value (key must be string)—and stores the given value under the provided key.
 - `localStorage.getItem();` gets an item from storage based on the key provided.
 - `localStorage.removeItem();` takes a key and removes that key and its associated value from storage.
-- `localStorage.clear();` removes all items from storage for that domain.
+- `localStorage.clear();` removes **all** items from storage for that domain.

 <div class="try-it">
   <h2>Try It: Get, Set, Remove and Clear</h2>
-  <p>Still in your dev tools in the browser, try running the following methods, and pay close attention to the outputs and changes in what is in your `localStorage` object.</p>
+  <p>Still in your dev tools in the browser, try running the following methods, and pay close attention to the outputs and changes in what is in your <code class="try-it-code">localStorage</code> object.</p>
   <ol>
     <li><code class="try-it-code">localStorage.clear();</code></li>
     <li><code class="try-it-code">localStorage.setItem('storeMePlease', 2);</code></li>